Winterbourne (stream)

-Exploitation of chalk aquifers as a domestic water source in Britain has had the effect of converting many streams and rivers into artificial winterbournes.
+The use of chalk aquifers as a domestic water source in Britain has turned many streams and rivers into artificial winterbournes.
 This effect is controversial, and local campaigns have often been successful in reducing aquifer abstraction and reversing the effect.
 For an example, see the River Pang in Berkshire.

 Examples

-Winterbournes occasionally give their names to settlements.
+Winterbournes occasionally give their name to settlements.
 Many of the United Kingdom's 'Winterbournes' are villages in Dorset, such as Winterbourne Abbas, Winterborne Monkton, Winterborne St Martin, Winterborne Zelston, Winterborne Houghton and Winterborne Whitechurch.
-In north Wiltshire, north of Avebury, there are the villages of Winterbourne Monkton and Winterbourne Bassett, and in south Wiltshire, north-east of Salisbury, Winterbourne Dauntsey, Winterbourne Earls and Winterbourne Gunner.
+In northern Wiltshire, north of Avebury, there are the villages of Winterbourne Monkton and Winterbourne Bassett, and in south Wiltshire, north-east of Salisbury, Winterbourne Dauntsey, Winterbourne Earls and Winterbourne Gunner.
 In South Gloucestershire there are the villages of Winterbourne and Winterbourne Down.

-There is a winterbourne stream in a suburban area of Lewes, East Sussex.
-The area is also called Winterbourne.
-The stream runs from the foot of the South Downs through a park, a housing estate and a public garden, ending at the Railway Land Nature Reserve where it meets the River Ouse.
-It is a clear and verdant stream, much frequented by ducks.
-Another winterbourne stream is the River Lavant found In Chichester, West Sussex.
+There is a winterbourne stream in a suburb of Lewes, East Sussex.
+The area is also known as Winterbourne.
+The stream runs from the foot of the South Downs through a park, a housing estate and a public garden, ending at the Railway Land Nature Reserve where it joins the River Ouse.
+It is a clear and verdant stream, often visited by waterfowl.
+Another winterbourne stream is the River Lavant found in Chichester, West Sussex.